 Small RNAs including shRNAs are transcribed endogenously with RNA Polymerase III (Pol III).
 This is different from cDNAs which are transcribed using RNA polymerase II.
 Therefore, to guarantee high expression of shRNAs, Cellecta uses promoters that specifically bind Pol III, the U6 and H1 promoters.
 Both the U6 and H1 promoters work well to express high levels of shRNAacross many cell types, as compared to Pol II promoters such as CMV and EF1, which do not express shRNAs as effectively due to their small size.
 In addition, Pol II promoters used for expressing shMIRs may not work in most cell types, where U6 and H1 work well.

 The shRNA becomes stably integrated into the host cell genome.
 As cells divide, the shRNA is passed on to daughter cells.
 Using lentiviral vectors for expression of shRNAs provides permanent knockdown without needing to transfect the cells multiple times.
-To find out more about how lentiviral vectors work, read this.
+To find out more about how lentiviral vectors work, refer to our lentiviral vector system page.

 Designing effective shRNAs is essential for effective RNAi knockdown screening.
 In addition to choosing the optimal sequence, there are a number of structural factors that affect shRNA efficacy.
 In addition, the stem-loop hairpin structure of shRNA poses problems for library construction and amplification.
 To create representative quality shRNA libraries, we have focused significant effort to optimize effective of the shRNA inserts in our libraries.
 We have developed an in-house algorithm to predict the most effective shRNA sequences, and combine this with published data of validated sequences when constructing our libraries.
 We have also optimized the structure of shRNA for library construction.